zillow/create-react-styleguide/templates/base/CONTRIBUTING.md

 - `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.

+- `npm run test:update` will update the test snapshots.

 - `npm run test:watch` will run the tests on every change.

 ## Building